-We are thrilled to announce our three latest Centres of Excellence – all from Scotland!
+We are thrilled to announce our three latest Centres of Excellence sharing the Story Massage Programme as a fully inclusive activity on a daily basis.
 This prestigious award is presented to schools, charities and organisations where at least four members of staff are trained in the Story Massage Programme and they have been using it for over a year.
 Our Centres of Excellence show remarkable commitment and enthusiasm for delivering the benefits of the programme.

 Shotts Family Learning Centre

 The Story Massage Programme is now fully embedded in daily activities at Shotts Family Learning attended by 3-5 year olds.
-Head of Centre, Lynn Walsh, organised an INSET training day with colleagues from Dykehead Primary School to introduce the programme within the centre and follow-on school.
 There are now 12 trained members of staff who run daily sessions to help calm the children, encourage social connection and develop a mindful approach.
 Children enjoy giving each other a massage and make up their own stories, often in the calm atmosphere of a quiet, mindful room.

 Parental engagement is key to the success of the centre and the Story Massage Programme is proving highly effective for promoting parental partnership.
-Indeed, recently Christine Muslek, Early Level Practitioner, organised a Parent/Carer training day run by the Story Massage team which had a high attendance from parents/carers.
-Each parent was given a copy of our book Once upon a touch… story massage for children.
 Feedback has been extremely positive with benefits including improved sleep and bedtime routines and less conflict between siblings.
 Parents/carers also say it provides opportunities for discussion about difficult issues and reinforces the bond between adult and child.

-Christine has created an interactive wall within the centre to enable parents to take resources to make up their own stories with their children.
-She also shares massage stories that the staff and children have written and invites parents/carers to share their stories too.
+There is now an interactive wall within the centre to enable parents to take resources to make up their own stories with their children.
+The board features massage stories that the staff and children have written and parents/carers are invited to share their stories too.

 Beatlie School Campus